Banxen/ExecuteDll/README.md

-This tool is designed to assist in dll files execution.
-Use 32-bit version for 32-bit dlls and 64-bit version for 64-bit dlls.
+This tool is designed to assist in dll file execution.
+Use 32-bit version for 32-bit dll and 64-bit version for 64-bit dll.
 Exports are handled automatically.

 ### Usage:

-1. Execute all exports in ExecuteDll.exe context
+1. Execute all exports using ExecuteDll.exe

 ExecuteDll.exe mydll.dll